 4. Role of a Software Developer

-Software developers are the backbone of any software development project.
+Software developers or today, AI developer, are the backbone of any software development project.
 They are responsible for designing, coding, testing, and maintaining applications that meet customer requirements.

 Developers are experts in the software development field and use their knowledge to develop software applications that meet customer needs.
 They have a strong grip on various programming languages and frameworks to create effective solutions.
 Furthermore, they ensure that the software is bug-free and meets the performance and scalability requirements.

 Software architects are responsible for designing the overall architecture of a software application or system.
 They understand the users’ needs and create a blueprint that details the system’s structure, components, and interactions.